nuonco/nuon/docs/guides/create-install.md

 ## Add Variables to an Install

 Once you've created an install, you can specify variables for every component that will be deployed to this Install.
-Depending on the component configuration, these variables will either be used as Helm values or as environment variables.
+Depending on the component configuration, these variables will be used as Terraform variables, environment variables, or Helm values.

 To add a variable to an install: